A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Results

 The critical curves for sources at $z_{\mathrm{s}}=2.01$ and $z_{\mathrm{s}}=10$ are shown overlaid over the cluster in Fig.~\ref{fig:crit-curves} and again in Fig.~\ref{fig:multiple-images}.
 The presented model comprises a total critical area of $A_{\mathrm{crit}}\simeq2.16\,\mathrm{arcmin}^2$ which translates to an effective Einstein radius of $\theta_{\mathrm{E}}=49.7\arcsec\pm5.0\arcsec$, for a source at $z_{\mathrm{s}}=2$, the second largest observed to date after MACS~J0717.5+3745 \citep[$\theta_{\mathrm{E}}=55\arcsec\pm3\arcsec$; e.g.][]{zitrin09b}.
 The enclosed total mass is then $M(<\theta_{\mathrm{E}})=(4.7\pm0.7)\times10^{14}\,\mathrm{M}_{\odot}$.
 The southern and western sub-structures, which were previously known from the RELICS observations, have a critical area of $A_{\mathrm{crit,sw}}\simeq0.98\,\mathrm{arcmin}^2$, with an effective Einstein radius of $\theta_{\mathrm{E,sw}}=33.6\arcsec\pm3.4\arcsec$ enclosing $M(<\theta_{\mathrm{E,sw}})=(2.1\pm0.3)\times10^{14}\,\mathrm{M}_{\odot}$ for $z_{\mathrm{s}}=2$.
 For the same source redshift, the newly discovered eastern sub-structure adds $A_{\mathrm{crit,east}}\simeq1.17\,\mathrm{arcmin}^2$ to the critical area, with $\theta_{\mathrm{E,east}}=36.6\arcsec\pm3.7\arcsec$ enclosing $M(<\theta_{\mathrm{E,east}})=(2.6\pm0.4)\times10^{14}\,\mathrm{M}_{\odot}$.
 This means that the addition of the eastern structures to the SL model of MACS0600 essentially doubles its critical area.
 We warrant however that these numbers are still uncertain because our model is poorly constrained in the eastern part due to lack of space-based imaging and secure multiple image identification.

-Summing the surface mass density over the whole field of the current SL model, we obtain a total projected cluster mass of $M_{\mathrm{SL}}=(3.6\pm0.5)\times10^{15}\,\mathrm{M}_{\odot}$.
-This makes MACS0600 one of the most massive clusters measured to date.
-For comparison, we plot the total cluster mass against the effective Einstein radius (for high redshift sources in this case) in Fig.~\ref{fig:cluster_masses}, compared to $\sim75$ other massive lensing clusters from the literature.
-As can be seen, MACS0600 is possibly the most extreme thus far.
+Summing the surface mass density over the whole field of the current SL model (corresponding to the GMOS field-of-view shown e.g. in Figs.~\ref{fig:crit-curves} and~\ref{fig:fields}), we obtain a total projected cluster mass $M_{\mathrm{SL}}$.
+Given the size of our field-of-view and the typical values for $r_{200}$ of massive galaxy clusters \citep[e.g.][]{merten15}, this is comparable to an $M_{200}$ mass.
+The result is $M_{\mathrm{SL}}=(3.6\pm0.5)\times10^{15}\,\mathrm{M}_{\odot}$, which makes MACS0600 one of the most massive clusters known to date.
+It also agrees with the SZ masses derived in section~\ref{sec:X-ray_gas} given typical ratios between $M_{200}$ and $M_{500}$ \citep{merten15}.
+For comparison, we plot our total cluster mass against the effective Einstein radius (for high-redshift sources in this case) in Fig.~\ref{fig:cluster_masses}, compared to $\sim75$ other massive SL clusters from the literature.
+As can be seen, MACS0600 is possibly the most extreme case thus far.
+That being said, we note that while some of the clusters in the \citet{fox22} sample have been found to have associated massive structures outside their field-of-view, e.g. Abell~2744 \citep[e.g.][]{jauzac16,mahler18,furtak23c}, the sample is based on the publicly available SL models which concentrate on small fields-of-view of the cluster centers and would therefore not be sensitive to further extended structures.

 The resulting smooth cluster DM halo PIEMD~\eqref{eq:PIEMD} parameters of the model are presented in Tab.~\ref{tab:DM-halo_results}.
 The most massive single halo is the southern sub-clump and it is also the best constrained since all of the spectroscopic multiple images to date are located in this part of the cluster.
 The western halo is very elliptical, which also agrees with the projected distribution of cluster galaxies in that area.
 The two eastern halos, representing the extended sub-structures discovered in this work, are together again as massive as the previously known southern and western structures.
 These results are further discussed in section~\ref{sec:discussion}.